14 business travel tips | Booking.com for Business

 If you’re traveling for work, a good business travel tip is to pick the accommodation that suits your business needs.

-Here are some elements to take into consideration:
+Here are some other elements to take into consideration:

-• Check in your company travel policy if there are any criteria you should respect when choosing your accommodation
+• Check if your company’s travel policy has any criteria you should respect when choosing your accommodation.

-• Opt for an accommodation that has round-the-clock reception service, in case your flight is delayed
+• Pick an accommodation that has round-the-clock reception service, in case your flight is delayed.

 4. Book a direct flight